uhafner/codingstyle/README.md

 ❗This project requires a JDK version of 11 or higher.❗

 Moreover, this project provides some sample classes that already use this style guide.
-This classes can be used as such but are not required in this project.
+These classes can be used as such but are not required in this project.
 These classes also use some additional libraries that are included using the Maven dependency mechanism.
-If the sample classes are deleted then the dependencies can be safely deleted, too.
+If the sample classes are deleted, then the dependencies can be safely deleted, too.

 This project and the associated static analysis tools are already running in continuous integration: an example CI pipeline is active for GitHub Actions.
 For [Jenkins](https://jenkins.io/) a full CI pipeline has been configured that includes stages to compile, test, run static code analysis, run code coverage analysis, and run mutation coverage analysis, see section [Continuous Integration](doc/Continuous-Integration.md) for details.
-Additionally, some development tools are configured in this GitHub project, that evaluate the quality of pull requests, see section [integration of external tools](doc/Externe-Tool-Integration.md).
+Additionally, some development tools are configured in this GitHub project to evaluate the quality of pull requests, see section [integration of external tools](doc/Externe-Tool-Integration.md).

 Content of the style guide (only in German):